🗺️ Route Map from Mariden Resort

 Surfing

-Pacifico offers world-class reef breaks for intermediate to advanced surfers:
+Pacifico offers world-class reef breaks for intermediate to advanced surfers (see our complete Siargao surfing guide for all island breaks):

 The Breaks: